andrewheberle/mdns/README.md

 # mdns

-This package is used to Query and RR classes for DNS requests/responses to conform to mDNS.
+This package is used to set the Query and RR class for DNS requests/responses to conform to mDNS.

 ## Usage